 While one of the most beautiful places in the world, our weather can make driving more treacherous than it appears, even to local residents.
 The variable conditions can catch drivers off guard.
 Reference to local media shows us the dangers out on our roads, and sadly fatal car crashes are simply too common.

 There is a high rate of auto accidents in Montana.
 Factors that contribute to the high rate of injury crashes include a unique combination:

 - Drunk driving

 Montana, unfortunately, has one of the highest rates in the country for the number of deaths caused by drunk driving.
-According to the latest statistics available in a recent article, Montana and Oregonranks second worst, with only North Dakota, our neighbor to the east, with higher (worse) rates.
+According to the latest statistics available in a recent article, Montana and Oregon ranks second worst.

 Kalispell, Columbia Falls, Whitefish, and the other areas around Whitefish Mountain Resort (formerly known as Big Mountain, as it is still known to most local residents) and Glacier Park are beautiful and provide winter recreation second to none.
 However, local residents and visitors must always be mindful of the conditions and dangers on our roads.
 Many of the visitors to the area find our road system has struggled to keep up with population growth and continues to be a challenge.
 This creates conditions that are dangerous for local residents and our visitors from other states – as well as Alberta, British Columbia, and the rest of Canada.